SAP Center: History

 In June 2013, German software company SAP (co-founded by Sharks managing partner Hasso Plattner, who is also SAP's chairman of the board) purchased the naming rights to the facility in a five-year deal worth US$3.35 million per year.
 The arena was renamed "SAP Center at San Jose" upon approval by the San Jose City Council.

 In September 2022, a new center-hung system from Daktronics that doubled the surface of the old video display system was debuted ahead of the 2022-23 NHL season.
 The four main LED displays measure approximately 23 feet high by 41 feet wide and the size of the 14 newly installed displays total at more than 9,300 square feet of surface area.

 In April 2023, construction was announced on a new 10,000-square-foot penthouse lounge, with seven suites and three rows of regular seating being converted to accommodate the project.
 With the new premium seating completed, the arena's total attendance capacity for hockey games changed from 17,562 to 17,435.

 In August 2025, it was announced that the Sharks would sign an extension keeping them at the arena until 2051, with several upgrades planned for the arena totalling $425 million.
 The upgrades would include improvements to the arena's elevators, restrooms, plumbing, Wi-Fi network, sound system, electrical, fire protection system, and emergency generators, as well as a revamp of the concourse, penthouse, club levels, and locker rooms.
+Further upgrades announced in February 2026 include an expansion to the team store, an increase in lower bowl seating, outdoor concourse-connected spaces, new openings into the seating bowl, and an overhaul of each level and suites in the arena.